realitytracing/Reality-Tracing-WIP/human-foundations/salience.md

 - Time
 - Physical recovery capacity

-Salience stabilizes whenever **any dominant capacity is sufficiently occupied to absorb direction**, even if other capacities remain underutilized or are being silently depleted.
+Salience stabilizes whenever **a dominant capacity is sufficiently occupied to absorb direction**, even if other capacities remain underutilized or are being silently depleted.

 A system can therefore feel stable, engaged, and coherent while drifting toward delayed failure in a backgrounded capacity.

 Salience answers:

-> “What can absorb capacity *now*?”
+> “What can absorb capacity now?”

 Not:

 > “What preserves long-term viability across all dimensions?”

 ---